 It’s also important to make sure that you have a way to communicate with your VPN provider in case you have problems connecting once you’re in China.

-- Get an Internet connection in China: Accessing the Internet in China is relatively easy.
-The majority of bars, cafés, hotels and airports have free Wi-Fi for customers.
+Accessing the Internet in China is relatively easy.
+The majority of bars, cafés, hotels, and airports have free Wi-Fi for customers.

 It’s possible to access the Internet via roaming with some international telephone companies.
 However, I recommend carefully checking whether your company offers roaming in China, and what are the costs (they tend to be very high).
 Personally, I don’t recommend this option to avoid unpleasant surprises on your telephone bill.